lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/08realtime/realtime.rst

     If the Beagle appears to be running (the LEDs are flashing) but you are having trouble connecting via *ssh 192.168.7.2*, you can try connecting using the approach shown in :ref:`tips_FTDI`.

-Now run the scipt again (note it's being saved in *rt.hist* this time.)
+Now run the script again (note it's being saved in *rt.hist* this time.)

 .. code-block:: bash